Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Build Debug and Release configurations (we recommend not dll but statically linked libraries).
 This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).
-Follow the instructions at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105 to create a new VS project and add modalwx.cpp to it.
+Follow the instructions at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105 to create a new VS project and add ModalWX.cpp to it.
-This should build the modal app.
+This should build the Modal app.

 Linux:
 We recommend using the CodeLite IDE which comes with wxWidgets pre-installed.
-Create a new bare-bones wxWidgets based project and add modalwx.cpp to it.
+Create a new bare-bones wxWidgets based project and add ModalWX.cpp to it.
-This should build the modal app.
+This should build the Modal app.

 Running the app:

 When you run the app,
-it will ask you for the full path of modalwx.cpp.
+it will ask you for the full path of ModalWX.cpp.
+This path will depend on your platform.
 When you enter this path,
-it will load modalwx.cpp, parse it and display its blocks.
+it will load ModalWX.cpp, parse it and display its blocks.
 The arrow keys are for moving up and down the lines in the display.
 PgUp and PgDn have their usual function.
-To open a block you go to the block's line using the arrow keys then you press Ctrl-S (Win, Linux) or Command-S (OSX) To close a block, you go to the first line in the block an press Ctrl-S.
+To open a block you go to the block's line using the arrow keys then you press Ctrl-S (Command-S on OSX)
+To close a block, you go to the first line in the block an press Ctrl-S.
 Any line that ends in {...} is summarized (closed) and can be opened using Ctrl-S